mhostetter/galois/docs/basic-usage/array-classes.rst

 Constructors
 ............

-Several classmethods are defined in :obj:`~galois.FieldArray` that function as alternate constructors.
-By convention, alternate constructors use `PascalCase` while other classmethods use `snake_case`.
+Several class methods are defined in :obj:`~galois.FieldArray` that serve as alternate constructors.
+By convention, alternate constructors use `PascalCase` while other class methods use `snake_case`.

 For example, to generate a random array of given shape call :func:`~galois.FieldArray.Random`.